vanilladucky/ModelExploration/docs/source/model.rst

      - whether you wish to include neural network models
    * - SplitRatio (*int; [0,1]*)
      - the split ratio for train_test_split
-   * - OutputType (*regression/classification*)
-     - whether you wish to test for a regression task or a classification task
    * - Randomstate (*int*)
      - seed value for the random state used throughout the process